Regulatory Policy: The real-world impact of a long-term research effort

 Summer/Fall 2009: The Tobin Project publishes New Perspectives on Regulation, circulating the volume in both academic and policy communities, including members of Congress and an expansive on-line audience.

-The Tobin Project publishes New Perspectives on Regulation, circulating the volume in both academic and policy communities.
-The Tobin Project arranges a dinner in Washington, D.C. for select authors from the New Perspectives on Regulation volume to discuss their research with several dozen members of Congress.
+After publication, the Tobin Project arranges a dinner in Washington, D.C. for select authors from the volume to discuss their research with several dozen members of Congress.
 Both Professors Greenstone and Balleisen present their work.
-In its first four months of distribution, the volume was distributed to over 2,000 readers.
+In its first four months of distribution, the volume is distributed to over 2,000 readers.

-Spring 2009/Winter 2010: As Chief Economist to the Council of Economic Advisors, Michael Greenstone emphasizes the conclusion of his research, included in New Perspectives on Regulation
+Spring 2009-Winter 2010: As Chief Economist to the Council of Economic Advisors, Michael Greenstone emphasizes the conclusion of his research, included in New Perspectives on Regulation

-As Chief Economist to the Council of Economic Advisors (he returned to academia in February 2010), Michael Greenstone emphasizes the conclusion of his Tobin-supported research: “Our goal should be to rigorously evaluate every regulation in order to expand upon the ones that work and weed out the ones that fail to improve our well-being (or worse, harm it).”
+During his tenure as Chief Economist, Michael Greenstone emphasizes the conclusion of his research from New Perspectives on Regulation: “Our goal should be to rigorously evaluate every regulation in order to expand upon the ones that work and weed out the ones that fail to improve our well-being (or worse, harm it).”

 November 2010: The Tobin Project shares Professor Balleisen’s research with the President’s National Commission on the BP Deepwater Horizon Oil Spill.

-The Commission issues its “Report to the President,” directly citing Professors Balleisen and Eisner’s research, and more broadly adopting significant elements of the framework they presented in New Perspectives on Regulation for linking public and private regulatory efforts.
+The Report both directly cites their research and more broadly adopts significant elements of the framework they presented in New Perspectives on Regulation for linking public and private regulatory efforts.

 “Working with the Tobin Project encouraged me to move beyond the confines of my own discipline … help[ing] me to develop a perspective that has now informed policy recommendations about how to respond to America’s most damaging oil spill.”